drubinstein/catch-32/README.md

 A Python application that determines if the B32 bus is currently at a stop using the MTA's SIRI Vehicle Monitoring API.

 Why?
-Because the B32 often disappears or doesn't show up at its schedule times.
-The best way to know if the B32 is on its way is to check if it's started moving.
+Because the B32 often disappears or doesn't show up at its scheduled times.
+The best way to know if the B32 is on its way is to check if it has started moving.

 Eventually, I will integrate this script with various notification systems.
 Those notification systems will probably not be merged, but if a developer wants to write the scaffolding for Twilio, WhatsApp, Google Meet, etc., I'll take your PRs.